weaversa/cryptol-course/labs/cryptol-overview/overview.md

 ## Verifying Properties about Algorithms

-Cryptol provides an easy interface for using powerful tools such as SAT solvers for verifying properties about algorithms we care about.
+Cryptol provides an easy interface for using powerful tools such as SMT solvers for verifying properties about algorithms we care about.
 Throughout this course we will introduce examples and explain how to take advantage of these tools in your own designs and evaluations.
 Here is an example packaged with the Cryptol source that demonstrates a simple but important property about an encryption algorithm which only uses the (XOR) operation:

 ```haskell
 encrypt : {a}(fin a) => [8] -> [a][8] -> [a][8]